 The Agreement covers trade in goods and lays the foundation for a further engagement of the Parties with regard to intellectual property, investment, trade in services and public procurement.
 A Joint Committee is established for the supervision and administration of the Agreement, and provisions are included providing for consultations and dispute settlement procedures.

-The Agreement consists of seven Chapters with a total of 44 Articles and 8 Annexes covering the following subjects:
+The Agreement consists of 7 Chapters and 8 Annexes.
+The Agreement covers the following main subjects:

 Industrial Goods, and Fish and Marine Products